-- Wear school uniform for all activities unless informed otherwise - Not wear or carry outdoor coats inside the school building - Ensure they arrive to school and leave the school premises in shoes and NOT trainers - Ensure their hairstyles conform to that which is acceptable by the school.
-In particular, hair should not be dangerously long, garishly dyed or have patterns shaven into the scalp.
-If in doubt please contact the school prior to embarking on a hair style change - In the interest of health and safety, students must not wear any jewellery (except for a watch; and a Kara of reasonable size for practising Sikhs), make up, nail polish, gel nails or nail extensions.
-One small stud per ear is allowed for those students with pierced ears
+- Wear school uniform for all activities unless informed otherwise - Not wear outdoor coats inside the school building - Hoodies should not be worn during the school day (except when permission is explicitly given) - Ensure they arrive to school and leave the school premises in shoes and NOT trainers - Ensure their hairstyles conform to that which is acceptable by the school-If in doubt please contact the school prior to embarking on a hair style change - Students must not wear any jewellery, make up, false lashes, nail polish, gel nails or nail extensions.
+One small stud per ear is allowed for those students with pierced ears.
+Nose studs are not permitted.
+This includes transparent spacers.
+(Students may wear a standard watch; and a Kara of reasonable size for practising Sikhs), - Smart watches are not permitted in school endeavours to take a supportive approach and allows students some grace days to correct some unavoidable short-term uniform issues.